ArthurClemens/polythene/packages/docs/FAB-Mithril.md

 #### CSS

-Change CSS using the CSS Classes in the the [FAB main page](FAB.md).
+Change CSS using the CSS classes in `polythene-core-fab/src/classes.js`

 #### Style option